sathas1301/sathas1301.github.io/_posts/2025-10-14-Want-some-Macaroons.md

 Imagine a single token being valid for multiple principals/identities, each service adds its own conditions/caveats which allows or denies access to the principals.
 This delegation is the main feature offered by Macaroons.
 Macaroon has a `Root Key` which is used for both issuing and verifying it and the caveats are signed and chained accordingly.

-<mark>Don't take it wrong but Token standard you want to use depends on the system you are working with, Macaroon cannot be source of truth solution for every usecase.
+<mark>Don't get me wrong about statement about future.
+Token standard you want to use depends on the system and usecase you are working with, Macaroon cannot be the solution for every usecase.
 Also, there are a lot of emerging trends like Quantum-Resistant Tokens, AI-enhanced tokens</mark>.

 To simplify,
 **JWT** is Static proof of who you are what you can do (Because JWT is used for both Authentication and Authorization)